Acceptable loan purpose

 Unnaceptable income/ pension/ benefit types

-Child support/ maintainence
+Child support/ maintenence

 Investment income